-Just days after rallying outside their hospital to demand investment, workers secure union contract with largest employer in Scranton
+Just days after rallying outside their hospital to demand investment, nurses and other caregivers secure a union contract with the largest employer in Scranton

-650 nurses and other workers at Regional Hospital of Scranton (RHS) are celebrating a victory, after ratifying a new 3-year union contract by an overwhelming majority.
+650 nurses and other caregivers at Regional Hospital of Scranton (RHS) are celebrating a victory, after ratifying a new three-year union contract by an overwhelming majority.
 The agreement was reached just one day after workers held a public rally and vigil outside their hospital.
 Members voted to ratify the agreement on Tuesday, October 29th.

 “I feel good about this contract and how all of us came together to make improvements,” said Michele Uhranowsky, RN.
 “It’s up to us to advocate for better care and better job standards in Scranton, and this agreement certainly helps get us there.”

-Over the past several months, workers have reached out to the community, allies, and elected leaders to ‘Save Our Hospital.’
-Their efforts got attention statewide and nationally, when Senator Bob Casey reached out to CHS president Wayne Smith, urging the company to seek a quick and fair resolution, and former Vice President Joe Biden sent a video message and tweet in of support to workers.
+Over the past several months, caregivers at RHS have reached out to the community, allies, and elected leaders to ‘Save Our Hospital.’
+Their efforts got attention nationally when U.S. Senator Bob Casey reached out to CHS president Wayne Smith, urging the company to seek a quick and fair resolution and former Vice President Joe Biden sent a video message and tweet in of support of nurses and caregivers.

 “This experience really shows that healthcare workers need to speak out and advocate,” said Jessica Webster, RN.
 “Our hospital is important to Scranton, both for the care and jobs it provides.
 It’s up to us to make sure corporate healthcare is living up to their promises and we’re glad we reached this agreement with CHS.”